ipratham7/EDA/README.md

 ![image](https://github.com/ipratham7/EDA/assets/64377030/fd273a97-d049-4c2a-816d-c6bd36179a61)

 ## Introduction
 Welcome to the Exploratory Data Analysis (EDA) process for all above Datasets.
-In this repository, we will explore and analyze the [brief description of the dataset] dataset to gain valuable insights and inform decision-making.
+In this repository, we will explore and analyze the  dataset to gain valuable insights and inform decision-making.
 The purpose of this EDA is to uncover patterns, relationships, and trends within the data, and to prepare it for further analysis or modeling.

 ## Steps for EDA
 1. **Understand the Data:**